4 reasons to make a charitable gift through your retirement account

 4. Recognition by Duke

 Your gift will remain completely non-binding and, if you like, confidential.
-We will be thrilled to invite you into The Duke University Heritage Society and the current estimated value of your gift will be recognized toward the giving requirements of the James B. Duke society.
+We will be thrilled to invite you into The Duke University Heritage Society and the current estimated value of your gift will be recognized toward the giving requirements of the James B. Duke and Braxton Craven Fellows Societies.
 For those with undergraduate degrees from Trinity College of Arts & Sciences or Pratt School of Engineering, your retirement account gift will also count toward your class’s comprehensive goal at your next reunion!